-Commercial Uses Residential Uses

-Density Limits Maximum of : Maximum of :

-25% Lot Coverage.
-25% Lot Coverage.

-Fences are not counted 1 dwelling unit plus an Accessory Apartment

-toward density limits. or

-1 two-unit dwelling per acre.

-Fences are not counted toward density

-limits.

-Structures/Uses Unlimited.
-Maximum of:

-Per Lot 1 Principal Structure and 1 Principal Use.

-Home Business and Home Industry are not

-considered Principal Uses.

-A second dwelling in a separate Principal

-Structure may be constructed on any Lot

-with more than three acres.

-Fences are not counted toward Structures

-limits.

-Dimensional Commercial and Residential Uses

-Requirements:

-Minimum Lot 1 Acre

-Size:

-Minimum Lot 150 ft

-Frontage:

-Minimum Lot 150 ft

-Depth:

-Structure Height 38 ft to the highest point

-(Max): All Structures over 24 feet from average grade to the eave line or 38

-feet to the ridge line are subject to Development Review Board written

-decision and approval.

-Setback-Front 40 ft

-(Min): Measured from edge of the actual or proposed road right-of-way

-Setback- 20 ft

-Side/Rear (Min): Measured from the property line

-(======) propo
+Commercial Uses Residential Uses Density Limits Maximum of: 25% Lot Coverage.
+Fences are not counted toward density limits.
+Maximum of: 25% Lot Coverage.
+1 dwelling unit plus an Accessory Apartment or 1 two-unit dwelling per acre.
+Fences are not counted toward density limits.
+Structures/Uses Per Lot Unlimited.
+Maximum of: 1 Principal Structure and 1 Principal Use.
+Home Business and Home Industry are not considered Principal Uses.
+A second dwelling in a separate Principal Structure may be constructed on any Lot with more than three acres.
+Fences are not counted toward Structures limits.
+Dimensional Requirements: Commercial and Residential Uses Minimum Lot Size: 1 Acre Minimum Lot Frontage: 150 ft Minimum Lot Depth: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line All Structures over 24 feet from average grade to the eave line or 38 feet to the ridge line are subject to Development Review Board written decision and approval.
+Setback-Front (Min): 40 ft Measured from edge of the actual or proposed road right-of-way Setback- Side/Rear (Min): 20 ft Measured from the property line